The May-Pole of Merry Mount

 "The May-Pole of Merry Mount" is a short story by Nathaniel Hawthorne.
 It first appeared in The Token and Atlantic Souvenir in 1836.
 It was later included in Twice-Told Tales, a collection of Hawthorne's short stories, in 1837.
-It tells the story of the colony of Mount Wollaston, or Merry Mount, a 17th-century British colony located in what is now Quincy, Massachusetts.
+It tells the story of the Merrymount Colony (aka Mount Wollaston), a 17th-century British colony located in what is now Quincy, Massachusetts.

 Plot synopsis

+In his introduction, Hawthorne describes the tale are "a sort of allegory."
 The people of Merry Mount, whom Hawthorne calls the "crew of Comus", celebrate the marriage of a youth and a maiden (Edgar and Edith).
 They dance around a may-pole and are described as resembling forest creatures.
 Their festivities are interrupted by the arrival of John Endicott and his Puritan followers.
 Endicott cuts down the may-pole and orders that the people of Merry Mount be whipped.
 Stricken by the newlyweds, he spares them but orders they put on more conservative clothing.
 He also orders that Edgar cut his hair in the "pumpkin shell" style in order to reflect the Puritans' strictness.